sanderslab/magellanmapper/README.md

 - If you get an `syntax error near unexpected token (` error, the run script may have been formatted incorrectly, eg through the Mac Text Editor program.
 Try `dos2unix [runclrbrain.sh]` (replace with your run script filename) or re-copying from `runclrbrain.sh`.

 ## Obsolete Issues

-### Sciki-image installation

-- By default, Clrbrain will use a precompiled Scikit-image package from Pip
-- Clrbrain < v0.6.8 or use of the `scale_factor` microscope profile setting required a custom Scikit-image installation (see [develop branch of fork](https://github.com/the4thchild/scikit-image/tree/develop)) with compilation:
-  - If you continue getting errors during Scikit-image compilation, delete the folder and restart its compilation from scratch
-  - After updating any Scikit-image Cython files, run `python setup.py build_ext -i` as per https://github.com/scikit-image/scikit-image.
-If older version of extensions remain, run `git clean -dxf` to completely clear the working directory (check for any working files you need!) before rerunning the extension builder.

 ### Windowing responsiveness